Léa Salamé: 2014–: France 2 (TV)

 In August 2014, Salamé succeeded Natacha Polony in the duo of commentators which she formed with Aymeric Caron, then with Yann Moix, in Laurent Ruquier's show, On n'est pas couché, aired on France 2.
-On 14 April 2016, as she interviewed President François Hollande with David Pujadas in the programme Dialogues citoyens on France 2, Léa Salamé replied to President Hollande, who was making a comment on refugees, "Are you joking?", which triggered many reactions on social media, with subsequent articles describing her her interview as terse, "too aggressive", or biased.
+On 14 April 2016, as she interviewed President François Hollande with David Pujadas in the programme Dialogues citoyens on France 2, Léa Salamé replied to President Hollande, who was making a comment on refugees, "Are you joking?", which triggered many reactions on social media, with subsequent articles describing her interview as terse, "too aggressive", or biased.

 In May 2016, she left On n'est pas couché after a successful two year run, preferring to host the L'Émission politique political show ahead of the 2017 presidential election.
 It was announced she would cohost the new magazine-style political show with David Pujadas starting in September 2016.
 It was also announced that she would begin hosting the cultural magazine Stupéfiant! in addition to the political show.

 Starting 25 August, 2025, Salamé presents Journal de 20 heures (the 8 pm news hour) on France 2.
 She replaced Anne-Sophie Lapix who was fired as France 2 sought a new face for the program.
 Her salary of 25,000€ monthly drew controversy, despite it being half compared to an offer of 50,000€ a month from BFM TV, which tried to poach her.
 The show drew record ratings.